Übersetzungstabelle aller englischer Strickbegriffe

 Post by Rabea

-I am Rabea, actually an architect and passionate knitter.
-Since 2023, my husband Christoph and I have been fully dedicated to our online shop.
+I’m Rabea, an architect by profession and a passionate knitter.
+Since 2023, my husband Christoph and I have devoted ourselves entirely to our online shop.